 Welcome to Carrollwood Day School’s college counseling and admissions program!
+Be sure to follow us on Twitter for all of the latest counseling news @CDS_CollCounsel.

 The first two developmental years (grades 9 and 10) focus on college counseling related issues and information.
 From curriculum choice/development to strategic extra-curricular engagement to visiting school to understanding the nomenclature of a wide variety of college and university settings, CDS’s college counseling staff will prepare students to understand each individual’s “in and out of school” achievement portfolio versus what is required to gain admission at a wide variety of colleges throughout the United States and abroad.